 |Circle Drive West||Milton Street to Avenue W||Massey Place|

 Sound attenuation will be provided at the following locations as part of the Attridge Drive Intersection Improvement Project:

 |Central Avenue||Attridge Drive to Konihowski Road||Silverspring / Forest Grove|

 Transparent Sound Attenuation Walls

-The use of transparent sound attenuation walls will be integrated into the 2016 Sound Attenuation Project at the following four pedestrian walkway facilities:
+The use of transparent sound attenuation walls will be integrated into the 2016 Sound Attenuation Project at the following five pedestrian walkway facilities: